lohanidamodar/flutter_appwrite_starter/README.md

 5. Using the same Find and replace in whole project folder search for `flutter_appwrite_starter` (package name for dart/flutter project) and replace it with your own suitable name. (check the flutter package naming standards for acceptable format)
 6. Using the same Find and replace in whole project folder search for `Appwrite Starter` (display name, launcher name) and replace it with your own suitable name for your app
 7. in `lib/core/res/constants.dart` update endpoint and project id with your own endpoint and project id details;
-9. For android signing, modify `android/key.properties` with your signing details and replace `keys/keystore.jks` with your own keystore or provide different location in `android/key.properties` for your keystore

 ## Adding new Locale
 TODO Docs